- 1. Supply TFN to your super fund

 Note: This article is current for the 2014/2015 financial year.

-At the start of each financial year, SuperGuide publishes an updated super checklist for beginner readers.
+Near the start of each financial year, SuperGuide publishes an updated super checklist for beginner readers.
 More advanced checklists will follow in coming months.
-Use this list as a kick-start for your 2012/2013 super resolutions.
+Use this list as a kick-start for your 2013/2014 super resolutions.
 You may not keep all of your resolutions, but if you do just a handful of the tasks listed in the checklist below, you can strengthen the chances of a financially secure retirement.

 If you do nothing else…